ScilifelabDataCentre/pathogens-portal/content/english/dashboards/RECOVAC.md

 ##### Changing the timeframe displayed

 The two graphs are shown on different time scales.
-This is because vaccinations were not made available until early 2021, whilst data on COVID-19 infection are available from March 2020.
+This is partly because vaccinations were not made available until early 2021, whilst data on COVID-19 infection are available from March 2020.
+Further, the latest data available can differ between data types.

 The default view will show all of the data available for both datasets.
 However, it is useful for align the timeframes, especially when making inferences about the effects of vaccination on COVID-19 cases.
 Use the 'Align timeframe' button in the 'Timeframe' buttons list to align the timeframes.
-Click the 'View whole time series' button to view all of the available data.
+Click the 'Show all data' button to view all of the available data.

 ##### Accurately read data values

 It is possible to view the underlying data values by hovering the cursor over the graph.
 All values for a given date are shown together.

 ##### Other features

 When hovering over the plot with the cursor, additional grey icons appear in the top right.
 The +, -, and magnifying glass icons can be used to zoom in/out of the plot.
 Alternatively, it is possible to zoom into a given part of the graph by clicking and dragging with the cursor to select that portion.
 The autoscale and reset axes icons (which look like a box containing arrows and a house, respectively) can be used to scale the axes appropriately for the data selected.
 The plot can be downloaded in .png format by clicking on the camera icon.
 </span>

   </div>
 </div>

 <div class="plot_wrapper mb-3">
-  <div class="table-responsive">{{< plotly json="https://blobserver.dckube.scilifelab.se/blob/comorbs_subplot_button.json" height="800px" >}}</div>
+  <div class="table-responsive">{{< plotly json="https://blobserver.dc.scilifelab.se/blob/comorbs_subplot_button.json" height="800px" >}}</div>
 </div>

 **Code used to produce plots:** [Preparation of COVID-19 case data](https://github.com/ScilifelabDataCentre/covid-portal-visualisations/blob/main/RECOVAC/comorbidity_cases_dataprep.py), [Preparation of vaccination coverage data](https://github.com/ScilifelabDataCentre/covid-portal-visualisations/blob/main/RECOVAC/comorbidity_vaccinecov_dataprep.py), [Graph containing subplots](https://github.com/ScilifelabDataCentre/covid-portal-visualisations/blob/main/RECOVAC/comorbidity_subplots_wbuttons.py).

 ## Determinants of vaccination

 The rapid development of COVID-19 vaccination and high vaccination coverage have been crucial in mitigating the societal effects of the COVID-19 pandemic.
-Two recently published articles by Spetz and colleagues ([Spetz *et al.* (2022a)](https://www.sciencedirect.com/science/article/pii/S2666776222000242?via%3Dihub) and [Spetz *et al.* (2022b)](https://www.sciencedirect.com/science/article/pii/S0264410X22011860)) at Gothenburg University used registry-based data to examine sociodemographic determinants of vaccination coverage.
+Two recently published articles by Spetz and colleagues ([Spetz _et al._ (2022a)](https://www.sciencedirect.com/science/article/pii/S2666776222000242?via%3Dihub) and [Spetz _et al._ (2022b)](https://www.sciencedirect.com/science/article/pii/S0264410X22011860)) at Gothenburg University used registry-based data to examine sociodemographic determinants of vaccination coverage.
 In brief, although the overall vaccination coverage in Sweden was over 82%, vaccination was lower among certain demographic groups.
 Specifically, vaccination coverage was lower among younger individuals, those on low incomes, those born outside of Sweden, and males.
-Individuals born in a low- or middle-income country were found to be six times less likely to be vaccinated than individuals born in Sweden.
-When considering the whole working age population (18-64 years), vaccination coverage varied extensively between different subgroups, as defined by the factors studied, from 32% to as high as 96%.
+Individuals born in a low- or middle-income countries were found to be six times less likely to be vaccinated than individuals born in Sweden.
+When considering the whole working age population (18-64 years), vaccination coverage varied extensively between different subgroups, as defined by the factors studied, from 32% to 96%.
 Similar results were seen in the older population (65 years of age and older).
 These results indicate that taking social factors into consideration is important in future health and vaccination efforts.
-Read more about these findings in [Spetz *et al.* (2022a)](https://www.sciencedirect.com/science/article/pii/S2666776222000242?via%3Dihub) and [Spetz *et al.* (2022b)](https://www.sciencedirect.com/science/article/pii/S0264410X22011860).
+Read more about these findings in [Spetz _et al._ (2022a)](https://www.sciencedirect.com/science/article/pii/S2666776222000242?via%3Dihub) and [Spetz _et al._ (2022b)](https://www.sciencedirect.com/science/article/pii/S0264410X22011860).

 ## Vaccine effectiveness

-Using long-term data about the Swedish general population from RECOVAC, [Xu *et al.* (2022)](https://doi.org/10.3390/vaccines10122074) provided a more detailed insight into time-varying vaccine effectiveness (VE) against COVID-19 infection, hospitalisation, ICU admission, and death up to 13 months after vaccination.
+Using long-term data about the Swedish general population from RECOVAC, [Xu _et al._ (2022)](https://doi.org/10.3390/vaccines10122074) provided a more detailed insight into time-varying vaccine effectiveness (VE) against COVID-19 infection, hospitalisation, ICU admission, and death up to 13 months after vaccination.
 Two vaccine doses offered good, long-lasting protection against infection before the Omicron variant emerged (VE above 85% for all time intervals), but more limited protection against infection with the Omicron variant.
 For severe COVID-19 outcomes, however, high VE was observed during the entire follow-up period with better protection among individuals above age 65.
-For more details, see [Xu *et al.* (2022)](https://doi.org/10.3390/vaccines10122074).
+For more details, see [Xu _et al._ (2022)](https://doi.org/10.3390/vaccines10122074).

 ## Contact information

 Prof Fredrik Nyberg, Project Leader and Professor of Register Epidemiology, School of Public Health and Community Medicine, Institute of Medicine, Gothenburg University.
 Email: [fredrik.nyberg.2@gu.se](mailto:fredrik.nyberg.2@gu.se).

-Patricia Ernst, Project Coordinator SCIFI-PEARL and RECOVAC.
-Email: [patricia.ernst@gu.se](mailto:patricia.ernst@gu.se)

 You are also welcome to use the general email addresses for the projects:
 [recovac@gu.se](recovac@gu.se) or [scifipearl@medicin.gu.se](mailto:scifipearl@medicin.gu.se)